pyTooling/pyTooling/doc/Decorators.rst

 @OriginalFunction
 *****************

-The :py:func:`~pyTooling.MetaClasses.OriginalFunction` decorator attaches the original function or method to a new function object, when the original gets replaced or wrapped.
+The :func:`~pyTooling.MetaClasses.OriginalFunction` decorator attaches the original function or method to a new function object, when the original gets replaced or wrapped.
 The original function can be accesses with :pycode:`meth.__orig_func__`.